The Lori Holt Kits are gone but the JOY lingers on...|

 |After I made the trial teapot I paired the

-kit's fabrics and cut the teapot pieces; hand basted them
+kit's fabrics along with mine and cut nine teapots.
+I hand basted them

 to their rectangular quilt placement blocks using background fabric.
 I opted